 Centenary knows that the skills you develop here will enhance your future success.
 We have based the creation of the Pre-Veterinary Program around that core concept.

-- Expert Faculty and Staff: Our instructors are professionals in a variety of Equine and animal related industries.
+- Expert Faculty and Staff: Our instructors are professionals in a variety of equine and animal science related industries.

 - Lectures: The Equine Studies and Natural Sciences Departments work together to provide students with lectures that focus on relevant and current trends in veterinary medicine.

-- Laboratories: The recent opening of the Environmental Science Center provides students with designated laboratory space.
+- Laboratories: Our Environmental Science Center provides students with designated laboratory space.

-- Research: Studies and tests are only part of the process.
-Success in the animal industry means knowing how to research for answers to new obstacles.
+- Research: Success in the veterinary and animal science and industries means knowing how to research for answers to new obstacles.

 Career guidance and mentored advising will aid in your preparation for the future.
 We’ll help you succeed by assisting with veterinary and graduate school applications.